pgrugwiro/dataful-blog/_posts/2021-01-16-analysis-of-covariance.md

 ```

 ```
-152.4297 grams.
+152.4 grams.
 ```

-We are likely to be more accurate by using the model estimate than
+Even though the numbers are within close range, we are likely to be more accurate by using the model estimate than
 average measurement.

 As I write this, my mother is in good spirits, she’s determined to fight